Research

 PDF

-Abstract: Although public long-term care insurance (LTCI) programs are prevalent glob- ally, their ability to improve the market provisions of long-term care (LTC) has not been comprehensively evaluated.
-We examine a pilot LTCI program in China designed to reimburse LTC services at regulated prices for elderly individuals, using administrative data on establishment registration and a large-scale labor market survey.
-Exploiting the variations induced by the staggered rollout of the program, we find that LTCI increased the number of quarterly LTC provider en- trants by 188% and LTC employment share by 27.2%.
+Abstract: Although public long-term care insurance (LTCI) programs are prevalent globally, their effects on market supply of and access to long-term care (LTC) remain understudied.
+We analyze China’s pilot public LTCI program, which reimbursed LTC services at regulated prices for elderly individuals, using administrative establishment registration data and a large-scale labor market survey.
+Exploiting variation from the program's staggered rollout, we find that the number of quarterly LTC provider entrants increased by 245% and the LTC employment share by 120%.
 We estimate a model of elderly individuals’ choice between informal and formal care.
-Our model estimates indicate that supply expansion and improvement in affordability driven by LTCI led to a 3.35% and 15.14% increase in the aggregate share of formal care use among eligible LTCI beneficiaries, respectively.
+Our estimates indicate that supply expansion and improved affordability driven by LTCI increased the aggregate share of formal care use among eligible beneficiaries.
+LTCI benefits for informal care did not discourage formal care providers' market entry.

 The Vertical Spillover Effect of Import Liberalization: A Study of the Chinese Movie Theater Industry, 2023